Child Anxiety at Night: Why It Happens and How to Help

 It gives cues to the body and brain that it’s time to sleep.
 This leads the brain to release the sleep hormone, melatonin.

-Try some yoga or meditation with your child, or listen to calm music or a calming app.
+Try some yoga or meditation with your child, or listen to calm music or a calming app (see below for my recommendations).

 I recommend a book called Still Quiet Place by Dr Amy Saltzman for younger children.
 There is also a website with great resources including mindfulness practise videos.